-We will develop proposed changes to the Regional Policy Statement for the Wellington Region (RPS).
-This will provide the regulatory framework needed read more
+We have consulted on proposed changes to the Regional Policy Statement for the Wellington Region (RPS).
+These changes provide the regulatory read more

 The HBA Update assesses the regions future residential needs, and capacity to provide for them - providing an evidence base to inform planning read more

 The Committee overseas the development and implementation of the Wellington Regional Growth Framework.
 The Framework is a spatial plan that describes a long-term vision for how the region will grow, change and respond to key urban development challenges and opportunities in a way that gets the best outcomes and maximises benefits across the region.